getgrav/grav-learn/pages/09.hosting/03.paas/03.cloudways/docs.md

     category: docs
 ---

-[Cloudways](http://www.cloudways.com) is a managed cloud host provider for PHP based sites.
-On Cloudways, you can choose your server from four cloud providers; Digital Ocean, Vultr, GCE and AWS to run your PHP work on it.
-Cloudways employs thunder stack which you won’t find anywhere else.
+[Cloudways](http://www.cloudways.com) is a Managed Cloud Platform for PHP-based web apps.
+On Cloudways, you can choose your server from four cloud providers: DigitalOcean, Vultr, Google Cloud Engine (GCE) and Amazon Web Services (AWS) to run your PHP work on it.
+It allows user to launch cloud servers with minutes for PHP app development.
+Cloud server management is the job of Cloudways; you're only responsible for your Grav CMS application.

 Recently, Cloudways interviewed one of the [lead developer of Grav CMS Andy Miller](https://www.cloudways.com/blog/interview-andy-miller/).

 ![Cloudways](cw-logo.png)
 ## Signing Up On Cloudways
-First [Sign Up for an account](https://platform.cloudways.com/signup) on Cloudways, which will only require your email and password.
-After Signing Up on Cloudways and launching a PHP Stack application follow these steps to install and running Grav CMS on your server:
+First [sign up for an account](https://platform.cloudways.com/signup) on Cloudways by using your GitHub account.
+If you do not want to use your Grav CMS credentials, you can create an account using a email address.
+After signing up on Cloudways and launching a PHP Stack application, follow these steps to install and run Grav CMS on your cloud server:

 ## Installing And Running Grav On Cloudways
 Login in SSH Terminal and move to your application public_html folder.